jamesplease/redux-resource/docs/faq/actions.md

 A handy rule of thumb for when to use named requests, as well as much more information about named requests, can be found in
 [the Named Requests guide](/docs/guides/named-requests.md#when-to-use-named-requests).

+#### When is setting the `mergeMeta` action attribute to `false` useful?

+At the moment, we don't know of any use case for doing this.
+We included this attribute in the event that you find one – we're sure there's one out there!